FOOT CARE NURSE COURSE (PART 2)

 When and How to Register

-Upon successful completion of Part 1 with Foot Care Kingston nurses can web register via the Continuing Education shopping cart or by phone 1-807-475-6550 on or after December 1, 2017.
-DEADLINE to Register is APRIL 6, 2018.
-If you would like your name added to an interest list for Part 2 (we can contact you when registration is open) please email firstname.lastname@example.org.
+Upon successful completion of Part 1 with Foot Care Kingston nurses can web register via the Continuing Education shopping cart or by phone 1-807-475-6550 on or after (date TBA).
+DEADLINE to Register is (date TBA).
+Registration after this date may be possible based on availability, please call 1-807-475-6550.
+If you would like your name added to an interest list for Part 2 (we can contact you when registration is open) please email email@example.com.

-Part 2 of the FCN program will be offered with a minimum registration of 10 nurses and a maximum of 12 nurses (possible flexibility on this criteria may be extended).
+Possible flexibility on this criteria may be extended.
 A waitlist will be maintained for any nurse wishing to register after the program maximum has been reached.
-Nurses are therefore encouraged to choose another location to attend part 2 in the event that Confederation College does not meet the minimum number of nurses required to run the program.
+Nurses may need to choose another location or different dates to attend part 2 if Confederation College cannot accommodate them on specific dates, such as if minimum number of nurses required to run the program are not reached or have exceeded their maximum number of students.

 How Much is Tuition?